IbrahimCSAE/invalidate-cloudfront-cache-on-s3-change/README.md

 # Steps

-• set S3 objectcreated events as a trigger to the Lambda function </br>
+• set S3 objectcreate events as a trigger to the Lambda function </br>
 • edit the IAM role for the lambda function to allow it to interact with CloudFront </br>